SAKET-SK/10-Days-of-Solidity/README.md

-# 10-Days-of-Solidity
+# Solidity--Blockchain-NFT-Dapp
-A 10 Day course from Metaschool where I will be learning the basics of Solidity
+A course from Metaschool where I will be learning the basics of Solidity, Blockchains, NFT and Dapps

 ## Section 1: Intro to Web 3
 - Day 1 : Intro to Web3